-If you've been a KiwiSaver member for 12 months or more then you can apply for a contributions holiday.
+If you've been a KiwiSaver member for 12 months or more then you can apply for a savings suspension.

-If you've been a KiwiSaver member for less than 12 months then you can apply for an early contributions holiday, if you're experiencing, or likely to experience, financial hardship.
+If you've been a KiwiSaver member for less than 12 months then you can apply for a savings suspension, if you're experiencing, or likely to experience, financial hardship.

 You'll need to provide evidence to support your application.

-If you pay your contributions directly to your KiwiSaver provider, contact your provider to see if you can negotiate a savings break.
+If you pay your contributions directly to your KiwiSaver provider, contact your provider to negotiate a savings break.

 If you're declared bankrupt, your KiwiSaver contributions may become subject to bankruptcy proceedings.
 The outcome of these proceedings will determine how your contributions will be treated.

-Further information can be found on the Ministry of Business, Innovation and Employment's insolvency site.
+Further information about bankruptcy can be found on the Ministry of Business, Innovation and Employment's insolvency site.

 On your death, all your KiwiSaver savings are paid to your estate.

 Make sure you tell your next of kin who your scheme provider is.
-They will need to contact the scheme provider to discuss the documentation required to finalise and pay out the funds that have accumulated in the account.
+They will need to contact the scheme provider to discuss the documentation required to finalise and pay out the funds.